pboutinaud/SHiVAi/README.md

 You will need to obtain the trained AI model accompanying the Shiva project.
 Let's consider that you stored it in `/myHome/myProject/Shiva_AI_models` for the following parts.

-You now need to prepare a configuration file that will hold diverse parameters as well as the path to the AI model and to the singularity image.
+You now need to prepare a configuration file that will hold diverse parameters as well as the path to the AI model and to the apptainer image.
 You can find the `config_example.yml` example configuration file in `shivautils/singularity`.

-There, you should change the placeholder paths for `model_path` and `singularity_image` with your own paths.
+There, you should change the placeholder paths for `model_path` and `apptainer_image` with your own paths.
 Normally you shouldn't have to modify the `parameters` part, except maybe the `SWI` parameter that you can swap to `False` if you don't have SWI acquisitions in your dataset.
 Let's say that you now have the config file prepared in `/myHome/myProject/myConfig.yml`.

 ## Running the process